 Fall means holiday entertaining AND tailgating parties.
-Here’s a sticky chicken wings recipe that is elegant, delicious, and satisfying enough for all fall/winter occasions!
+Here's a cranberry pomegranate sticky chicken wings recipe that is elegant, delicious, and satisfying enough for all fall/winter occasions!

 This is my favorite time of year.
 I love when the weather cools down, the crisp air brings forth the need for cozy sweaters and scarves, and there are so many reasons to gather with friends and family.

 With so many different holidays and fun gatherings happening, you could be making a lot of different dishes to bring to share with friends and family.
 Well, today, I have an awesome recipe that is super simple that you can bring to ALL of these great gatherings: Cranberry Pomegranate Sticky Chicken Wings.

 Let's talk about sticky wings versus fried wings for a second.

 I love fried chicken wings, but there's something about sticky wings that instantly elevates the meal.
 That's right: you have the right to elevate your tailgating parties, my friends!
 This recipe is elegant enough to serve at your next holiday dinner party, and it feeds a crowd of 8-10, depending on how hungry your guests are.

 To make the wings, I use the ol' tried and true method to achieving crispy salt & pepper chicken wings.
 Basically, rinse and pat dry the wings, then place onto a roasting rack fitted on top of a baking sheet, lightly sprayed with cooking spray.
 Salt and pepper each side of the wings, then bake at 400 degrees for approximately 50-55 minutes.
 I also turn the baking sheet around halfway to ensure even cooking.